Jano Band: 2013–2017: Major achievements and further releases

-In September 2015, Jano made live performance at Club H2O in Addis Ababa; at the concert, they performed "Darign", vocal from Hewan, "Aynema Wedajish" and "Fikrish New Yegodagn" performed by Dibekulu and "Erikum" by Hailu.
+In September 2015, Jano made live performance at Club H2O in Addis Ababa; at the concert, they performed "Darign", vocal from Hewan, "Aynema Wedajish" and "Fikrish New Yegodagn" performed by Dibekulu and "Erikum" by Hailu, Diriyan by Haleluya Tekletsadik.
 Those singles originally belonged to 20th-century singers like Muluken Melesse and Tilahun Gessesse.
 The videos went viral on YouTube and the song "Darign" re-released as bonus track of their second album Lerasih New.
 In the wake of their fame, Jano released "Yinegal" in summer 2015, vocal from Hailu.
 In the music video, the band performs in the rubble of a house and upon travelling, their van stopped due to insufficient fuel.
 The group then shove the vehicle to enable the motor.

 In 2017, Jano also became the first Ethiopian band to feature on Coke Studio Africa alongside the South African singer Shekinah in Nairobi, Kenya.

-2018–19: Lerasih New, "Tikur Almaz", "Rega", and "Abeba Ena Nib"
+2018–2019: Lerasih New, "Tikur Almaz", "Rega", and "Abeba Ena Nib"

 On 1 February 2018, Jano released their second album called Lerasih New.
 The album met with positive reviews and won multiple awards.
 The engineering process of the album was done in BluMusica studio in Turin, Italy and the mastering was done by Lurseen mastering studio in Los Angeles, California, United States.

 On 4 October 2018, they released "Tikur Almaz" through Admas Music.
 The song gained numerous accolades internationally.
-The music video, visualized in CGI, shows the group of warriors (the band) combating each other to demonstrate Ethiopian nationalism.
+The music video which was Directed by Daniel Tamrat shows the group of warriors (the band) combating each other to demonstrate Ethiopian nationalism.

 On 9 September 2019, "Rega" was released featuring electronic music duo Ahadu with rapping credit by Ezra.

 On 16 November 2019, the group released "Abeba Ena Nib", vocals from Dibekulu and Haleluya Tekletsadik.
 The song lyrics were composed by Yilma Gebreab, arranged by Andy Bete Zema, while mixing and mastering held by Abegazu Kibrework Shiota.
-The music video was directed by Samuel Tefera.
+The music video was directed by Daniel Tamrat.